-Written feedback is provided to you on both components of the CCA; this is not the case with CMTBC’s entry-to-practice registration examination.
+Written feedback is provided to you after each CCA component; this is not the case with CMTBC’s entry-to-practice registration examination.
 The CCA is an assessment that provides you with information to help you make decisions about your career.

-The $1,600 cost pays for scheduling, administering and grading both written and practical components of the CCA, for the software licenses that maintain the Applicant Portal and the learning management system that houses the Online Self-Assessment Tool (OSAT), and for subject matter expertise and time taken to provide detailed feedback to applicants regarding their performance.
+The assessment fee pays for scheduling, administering, and grading both theory and practical components of the CCA, for the software licenses that maintain the Applicant Portal and the learning management system that houses the Online Self-Assessment Test (OSAT), and for subject matter expertise and time taken to provide detailed feedback to applicants regarding their performance.

-Unfortunately, many applicants to the PLA are unsuccessful in their goal to become RMTs.
+Unfortunately, many PLA applicants are unsuccessful in their goal to become RMTs.
 For this reason, the PLA is financed solely by fee-for-service to recover the cost of this service.

 Remember: if you receive an assessment of substantially equivalent, you now qualify for application to CMTBC’s registration examination.
 Your knowledge gaps have been identified by the CCA.
 It is wise to study both in the identified gap-areas, as well as in the areas where you succeeded.

 PLA results do not expire.
-If you have passed or have satisfactorily completed the required upgrading, it will be up to you to decide when to apply to take the registration examination.
+If you have been deemed substantially equivalent, it will be up to you to decide when to apply to take the registration examination.

 The final component of your CCA must be completed by mid-June if the registration examination is scheduled for August or September.
 This ensures there is adequate time for you to receive your results and meet the application deadline for the late summer/fall registration examination.

-The final component of your CCA must be completed by mid-December.
+The final component of your CCA must be completed by mid-November.
 This will ensure there is enough time to receive your results and meet the application deadline for the spring registration examination.

 Dates of the registration examination fluctuate, as they are dependent on availability of venues required to administer the examination.
-The registration examination has a deadline for applications that generally falls six to eight weeks prior to the start of the exam components.
+The registration examination has a deadline for applications that generally falls three months prior to the start of the exam components.
 Your CCA must be completed at least four weeks in advance of that deadline, to ensure that you receive results from the CCA in time to apply for the registration examination prior to the deadline for applications.